kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 # Authentication

-When HTTPS is used for establishing the tunnel, the client (i.e., the node acting as the TLS {{?TLS=RFC8446}} server) SHOULD use one of the TLS-based authentication schemes to identify itself.
+When HTTPS is used for establishing the tunnel, clients (i.e., the nodes acting as TLS {{?TLS=RFC8446}} servers) SHOULD use one of the TLS-based authentication schemes to identify themselves.

-The server SHOULD authenticate itself either by using one of the HTTP-based authentication schemes (e.g., HTTP Basic Authentication {{?BASIC-AUTH=RFC7617}}) or by using one of the TLS-based authentication schemes when HTTPS is used.
+Servers SHOULD authenticate themselves either by using one of the HTTP-based authentication schemes (e.g., HTTP Basic Authentication {{?BASIC-AUTH=RFC7617}}) or by using one of the TLS-based authentication schemes when HTTPS is used.